w3c/wai-intro-wcag/new-in-21.md

 ### 1.3.4 Orientation (AA)

 <blockquote class="sc">
-  <p>Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is <a href="https://www.w3.org/TR/WCAG21/#dfn-essential" data-link-type="dfn">essential {% include_cached different.html %}</a>.</p>
+  <p>Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is <a href="https://www.w3.org/TR/WCAG21/#dfn-essential" data-link-type="dfn">essential</a>.</p>
 </blockquote>
 <p class="persona">Comic with cerebral palsy who uses a wheelchair:</p>
 <div class="quotes">